When To See a Gynaecologist & What To Expect at Your First Consultation

 - What Happens During a Gynaecological Examination?

-- What Sort of Questions Will My Gynaecologist Ask Me?
+- What Questions Will My Gynaecologist Ask Me?

 - What Should I Wear To My Gynaecological Appointment?